Trusted by 100,000+ organizations globally

 To conduct a successful hospital security assessment, stakeholders must review current hospital security measures and how effectively they are safeguarding patients, staff and the facility from physical and digital threats.
 An effective hospital security system typically includes these elements:

 Physical security measures include all technologies and policies implemented to identify and address physical threats in healthcare environments.
-Hospital physical security systems often include access control systems, video security solutions, alarm systems, sensors, perimeter security devices and healthcare weapons detection tools.
+Hospital physical security systems often include access control systems, video security solutions, perimeter security devices, alarm systems, sensors and healthcare weapons detection tools.

-To strengthen security for healthcare facilities, assessments must be conducted regularly to analyze the efficacy of these systems.
+To strengthen security for healthcare facilities, professionals must regularly conduct assessments to analyze the efficacy of their systems.
 The hospital security assessment team will review the physical condition, operability and configuration of systems to ensure they’re able to prevent unauthorized entry, identify unusual activities, immediately alert security teams and activate alarms or other integrated systems the moment a threat is detected.
-Metrics from all ends of security and safety technologies, including air quality monitoring and hospital vape sensors, should be monitored closely.
+Security and safety personnel should closely monitor metrics from all technologies, including hospital air quality monitoring and smart sensors.

 Hospital security assessments must also consider cybersecurity measures to prevent unauthorized access to sensitive healthcare and security data.
 Teams must review the configuration of cybersecurity solutions like encryption tools, firewalls, endpoint detection and response solutions, and digital access control systems.

-An effective assessment will include penetration tests performed by security personnel.
+An effective assessment will include security personnel performing penetration tests.
 Testers will attempt to breach access systems and exploit vulnerabilities to simulate cyberattacks in healthcare environments.
 The results of these tests will help stakeholders improve existing cybersecurity measures.

-Organizational policies and procedures must be reviewed to ensure no oversights lead to significant security risks.
-This includes how access credentials are issued, how controlled substances are handled, how security incidents are reported and logged, and how trained personnel operate equipment.
+Security personnel must review organizational policies and procedures to ensure no oversights lead to significant security risks.
+This includes how access credentials are issued, how controlled substances are handled, how security incidents are reported and logged, and how personnel operate equipment.

 Hospital security assessments will also include a review of emergency response procedures like evacuations and lockdowns.
-Response plans for different types of emergencies, such as active harmer events, fires and natural disasters must be well-documented, regularly reviewed and easily accessible to all staff and patients.
+Maintaining well-documented, regularly reviewed and easily accessible response plans for emergencies, such as active shooter events, fires and natural disasters, is crucial for the safety of all staff and patients.

 In most cases, security technologies and practices will only be effective if all staff understand how to safely navigate them.
 Employee training initiatives must cover emergency response plans, the safe reporting of security threats, de-escalation tactics and cybersecurity procedures to reliably identify and report social engineering attacks.

-Employee training must be conducted regularly to ensure no vulnerabilities are exposed due to outdated knowledge.
+Regularly conduct employee training to ensure no vulnerabilities are exposed due to outdated knowledge.
 Staff training sessions may also cover previous security events and how to prevent them, as well as a review of local or national crime statistics.

 Alongside protecting people, property and assets, hospital security solutions help administrators maintain compliance with strict industry regulations.
 The implementation and improvement of physical and digital security systems ensure hospitals operate in accordance with: